mozillascience/studyGroup/README.md

 When you're ready to list a new event for your study group, follow these steps:

- 1. **Make a new Issue to describe your event.** Click on 'Issues' over on the right sidebar, then the green 'New Issue' button.
-You'll then see a form where you can give your event a title and a description - fill these out with all the relevant information; this is how your attendees will know when and where to go and what's going on, so make sure to add all the details!
+ 1. **Make a new Issue to describe your event.**
+   - Click on 'Issues' over on the right sidebar of your repo,
+   - click the green 'New Issue' button near the top right.
+   - You'll then see a form where you can give your event a title and a description - fill these out with all the relevant information; this is how your attendees will know when and where to go and what's going on, so make sure to add all the details!
  2. **Go to the `_posts` directory**.
 It'll be at `https://github.com/yourUserName/studyGroup/tree/gh-pages/_posts` - or you can click on `_posts` in your repo.
  3. **Make a new file** by clicking on the `+` sign beside `_posts/` Name it like the following: